mdn/content/files/en-us/web/css/css_colors/using_color_wisely/index.md

 - A color that comes from imagery associated with what your content is about.
 If you're creating a website about a given item or product, choose a color that's physically present on that item.
 - Browse websites that let you look at lots of existing color palettes and images to find inspiration.

 When trying to decide upon a base color, you may find that browser extensions that let you select colors from web content can be particularly handy.
 Some of these are even specifically designed to help with this sort of work.
-For example, the website [ColorZilla](https://www.colorzilla.com/) offers an extension ([Chrome](https://www.colorzilla.com/chrome/) / [Firefox](https://www.colorzilla.com/firefox/)) that offers an eyedropper tool for picking colors from the web.
-It can also take averages of the colors of pixels in various sized areas or even a selected area of the page.
+For example, the website [ColorZilla](https://www.colorzilla.com/) offers a browser extension that offers an eyedropper tool for picking colors from any webpage.
+It can also take averages of the colors of an area of a page.

-> **Note:** The advantage to averaging colors can be that often what looks like a solid color is actually a surprisingly varied number of related colors all used in concert, blending to create a desired effect.
-Picking just one of these pixels can result in getting a color that on its own looks very out of place.
+An "average color" grab is useful because sometimes what may look like a solid block of color might actually be multiple related colors, such as grabbing the blue in a photograph of an ocean or the sky.
+A single pixel of blue selected from a photo may result in a color that looks out of place.

 ### Fleshing out the palette